gosukiwi/Pasukon/README.md

   ;
 ```

-That will make a new parser, called `program`, that will call the `token` parser
+That will make a new parser, called `program`, that will call the `token`
-with the argument `a`.
-It will match a single instance of the token `a`.
+built-in parser with the argument `a`.
+Now the `program` parser will match a
+single instance of the token `a`.

 The token parser is special, because it uses tokens as parameters, instead of
 other parsers.

-There are two ways of calling parsers. _Unary Call_:
+There are three ways of calling parsers. _Unary Call_:

 ```
 program
   | many0 (token a)
 ```

-And _Binary Call_:
+_Binary Call_:

 ```
 program